 Los Angeles, CA 90095-1668

-Cun-Yu Wang, DDS, PhD, is the Associate Dean of Graduate Studies, the Chair and the Distinguished Professor of the Division of Oral Biology and Medicine at the UCLA School of Dentistry.
+Cun-Yu Wang, DDS, PhD, is the Chair and the Distinguished Professor of the Division of Oral Biology and Medicine at the UCLA School of Dentistry.
 He holds the Dr. No-Hee Park Endowed Chair in Dentistry, and also is a faculty member of UCLA School of Engineering and Applied Science, Jonsson Comprehensive Cancer Center and Stem Cell Research Institute.
 He is an elected member of National Academy of Medicine and an elected fellow of American Association for Dental Research and American Association for the Advancement of Science.

 - Course Director for Oral Biology 260, required for M.S. and Ph.D. students Oral Biology 212

 - NF-kB and Wnt signaling, cancer stem cells, adult stem cells, epigenetics, and inflammation

 - DDS, Perking University School of Dentistry (Certificate, Pediatric Dentistry), 1989